Tommi Jyry: Inter Turku

 On 24 November 2021, fellow Veikkausliiga side Inter Turku announced the signing of Jyry on a two-year deal, valid from 2022.
 During his debut season with the club, Inter reached the finals of the Finnish Cup and the Finnish League Cup, eventually finishing second in both competitions.

 Ahead of the 2023 campaign, Jyry gained team captaincy.
 In June 2023, he won the Veikkausliiga Player of the Month award.
 Following the conclusion of the season, he was handed the Anneli trophy by the Inter board of directors, traditionally granted to the most hard-working loyal player of the team.

 Petrolul Ploiești

 On 6 February 2024, Jyry moved abroad for the first time by signing a two-and-a-half-year contract with Romanian club Petrolul Ploiești.
 He made his Liga I debut on 24 February, coming on as an 85th-minute substitute for Takayuki Seto in a 1–0 away loss to UTA Arad.
 On 13 April, Jyry scored his first Petrolul goal in Liga I, a winning goal in a 2–1 away victory over Universitatea Cluj, a few minutes after being subbed on.

 On 3 February 2025, Jyry scored his second goal for Petrolul and his first goal of the 2024–25 season, in a 2–1 away defeat against Farul Constanța.

+Return to KuPS

+On 16 June 2026, it was announced that Jyry will return to KuPS on an one-and-a-half year contract, for a reported €100,000 transfer fee.